jfisher52/influence_theory/README.md

 The creation of the finetune models (Step 1) must be run first.
 Other steps can proceed in any order.

 Here is how to find the scripts step-by-step for zsRE.
+Repeat the below steps for WikiText by replacing "zsre" with "wiki".

 **Step 1.
 Finetune the Models:**
 Create the folder `models/zsre` in the base directory.
 Then, run `scripts/train_model_zsre` to generate six models of Bart-base finetuned on a subset of the original data.